JosephMusya/futa/README.md

 # About futa

-FUTA COLllects football data and in the sports API.
+FUTA Collects football data and in the sports API.

 ### Rate Limiting
 The number of requests are currently limited to 100 in every 24hrs.